Get all your favorite fall flavors in a light and beautifully colored loaf of pumpkin cinnamon bread.

 - Bake the risen loaves for about 40 minutes.
 The loaves will be golden and sound hollow when tapped with a knuckle.

-- Remove from pans immediately to cool on wire racks.
+- Remove from pans immediately to cool on a wire rack.

 Nutrition Information: